TRO

 Robin: The person that I spoke to did not like that comment or question or confrontation because they're hiding.

 Brian: Right.
-Yeah, and the thing is, that's not a technology thing at all.
+Yeah.
+And the thing is, that's not a technology thing at all.
 That's a business decision.
 They want you to subscribe to a motorcycle and keep paying them the rest of your life.

-Brian: you're on your own.
+Brian: You're on your own.

-Robin: The BMW has been a lesson in be careful what you turn.
+Robin: I like the base model premise so that I can keep track of the things that I've put on my machine with confidence and understanding of those bits.
+The BMW has been a lesson in be careful what you turn.
 And another one of the best lessons I ever learned was through some of our GS resources, Suzuki vintage rallies.
-One great line I remember hearing from a Mr. Conradi was.
-Every time I turn a screw, I process internally, what is happening and what is turning and what is being affected by every twist of the screwdriver.
+One great line I remember hearing from Mr. Conrarty was every time I turn a screw, I process internally what is happening and what is turning and what is being affected by every twist of the screwdriver.
 Some of these bikes that are getting into software, remember most of the hosts that have ever made this podcast happen is, or was a technology professional.
-And even we are.
-A little bit mowed down by the technology we have to tackle to maintain these new modern bikes.
-I don't mind it so long as they give us a full access and having to donate to a forum a model specific forum So that they can all buy one machine and destroy it on accident trying to figure out with voltameters which Connections to hop to put it in dealer mode so you can turn the wrench icon off It's a little bit annoying, but you know what, doesn't change the fact that I love riding motorcycles and we can moan about it all we like doesn't change the fact that it's just getting it off of our chests so that we can get back to what we're doing in this case, tires and, you know, detailing brute
+And even we are a little bit mowed down by the technology we have to tackle to maintain these new modern bikes.
+I don't mind it so long as they give us a full access and having to donate to a forum, a model specific forum so that they can all buy one machine and destroy it on accident, trying to figure out with voltameters, which connections to hop, to put it in dealer mode so you can turn the wrench icon off, it's a little bit annoying.
+But you know what doesn't change the fact that I love riding motorcycles and we can moan about it all we like, doesn't change the fact that it's just getting it off of our chests so that we can get back to what we're doing in this case, tires and, you know, detailing brute force efforts.

-Brian: force efforts.
-Way to land that airplane, Robin.
+Brian: Way to land that airplane, Robin.

 Robin: I think we've got a tidy episode and I think that we should get either a guest or seven guests.

-Brian: Yeah, see if you can herd those cats together.
+Brian: Yeah.
+See if you can herd those cats together.

 The Gist